sawft99/NagiosPlugins/README.md

 ## [CheckTeamviewerVersion.ps1](./CheckTeamviewerVersion.ps1)

-- Checks if computer is running an outdated Teamviewer
+- Checks if computer is running an outdated TeamViewer
 - Inside script there is a variable for $MaxMinorDif with a default value of '4'
   - This will determine the number of revisions between the latest version and the installed version
   - If it is more than 4 minor revisions behind, or 1+ major release behind, it reports CRITICAL